moonglum/dragbit/README.md

 # dragbit

-*A jQuert Plugin to make your dom elements draggable.*
+*A jQuert Plugin to make your DOM elements draggable.*

-I've ran the tests in Chrome.
+I've ran the tests in Chrome and Safari.
 If you find any incompatibility or want to support other browsers, please do a pull request with the fix! :-)

 ## Examples